Alternatives to Docusign®: Pricing, pros & cons, use cases

 Finding the perfect eSignature solution

 The ideal electronic signature solution for your organization will depend on your unique needs and circumstances.
 This is especially true for enterprises, as their use cases often involve more sophisticated workflow and support requirements than those of smaller businesses.
+Features and capabilities vary by provider, plan, and configuration.
+Organizations should evaluate each solution based on their specific requirements.

 For example, an enterprise use case typically involves intricate documents with layers of conditional responses.
 The automated workflow management functionality required to support such use cases requires enterprise connectors and features that are often unavailable to small business deployments.

 eSignature software also needs to keep pace with market changes.
 As the market evolves, your eSignature provider needs to meet new requirements.
 Security is a good example.
 It used to be seen as something only banks and large enterprises needed in an eSignature solution.
-Today, businesses of every size need to be mindful of various threats, like phishing, identity fraud, and ransomware.
+Today, businesses of every size need to be mindful of various threats like phishing, identity fraud, and ransomware.
 This makes eSignature security a requirement for all.

 Why consider alternatives to Docusign?